agabor/docs/_includes/php/queries.md

 The above example will match any `BarbecueSauce` objects where the value in the "name" String key ends with "Sauce".
 For example, both "Big Daddy's BBQ Sauce" and "Home Style BBQ Sauce" will match, but "Big Daddy's BBQ" or "Best Sauce: Big Daddy's" will not.

 Queries that have regular expression constraints are very expensive, especially for classes with over 100,000 records.
-Parse restricts how many such operations can be run on a particular app at any given time.
+MSG restricts how many such operations can be run on a particular app at any given time.

 ## Relational Queries